noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 - enables 1:1 encrypted, highly available communication between TWO isolated VPCs using their private IP address without traversing the public internet
   - an uncomplicated and cost-effective way to share resources between Regions or replicate data for geographic redundancy.
+  - each connection can accept up to 125 connections
 - requirements
   - you must add a route in the respective VPC route tables
     - destination: the other VPCs cidr range